SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.09_Towards_Controllable_Speech_Synthesis_in_the_Era_of_LLM_23P/Sec.02.md

 2) Discrete tokens often allow TTS systems to require fewer samples to learn and generalize, as the representations are compact and simplified.
 3) Using discrete tokens simplifies cross-modal TTS applications like voice cloning or translation-based TTS, as they map well to text-like representations such as LLM tokens.

-LLM-based~\cite{wang2024maskgct,zhou2024voxinstruct,ji2024controlspeech,yang2024instructtts} and zero-shot TTS methods~\cite{du2024cosyvoice,wang2024maskgct,ju2024naturalspeech3} often adopt discrete tokens as their acoustic features.
+LLM-based~\cite{wang2024maskgct,zhou2024voxinstruct,ji2024controlspeech,yang2024instructtts} and zero-shot TTS methods~\cite{[CosyVoice [17]](../../Models/SpeechLM/2024.07.07_CosyVoice.md),wang2024maskgct,ju2024naturalspeech3} often adopt discrete tokens as their acoustic features.
 However, discrete representation learning may result in information loss or lack the nuanced details that can be captured in continuous representations.

 Table~\ref{tab:sec5_controllable_methods_ar} and~\ref{tab:sec5_controllable_methods_nar} summarize the types of acoustic features of representative methods.